hiroCat/raspberrySensor/README.md

 # additional config
 For the db I choose postgresql so the config is as :
 - postgres=# create database meteo;
-The setup.py script can also be used to create the main table.
+The setup.py script can also be used to create the main table// or tables.

 # run it
 To run you need to specify the table name.(make sure you have the dependencies installed pip install...)